 Makes 8-10 servings

 1 pound ground organic, free-range turkey

-2 cups organic off the cob niblets
+2 cups organic off-the-cob corn niblets

-2 cups grated organic Cheddar cheese
+2 cups grated organic cheddar cheese

 2 cups rolled oats

 2 teaspoon sea salt